 With single screw compressors the suction, compression and discharge process occurs in one continuous flow at each star wheel.
-With this process the suction gas is pressed into the profile between rotor, star tooth and compressor case.
+In this process the suction gas fills the profile between rotor, star tooth and casing.
 The volume is steadily reduced and the refrigerant gas thereby compressed.
-The high-pressure gas is then discharged through a port whose size and geometry determine the internal volume ratio (ratio of the volume of gas at the start and finish of compression).
+The high-pressure gas is discharged through a port, the size and geometry of which is determined by the internal volume ratio (ratio of the volume of gas at the start and finish of compression).
 This volume ratio must have a defined relationship to the mass flow and the working pressure ratio, to avoid losses in efficiency due to over and under compression.